 Dig rhizomes in Zone 7b and north cold climates during the fall.
 Storing canna lily bulbs and rhizomes should be a part of fall care.

 Plants rest in fall and winter and get ready for the spring season.

 Canna Pest and Diseases

 Japanese beetles and caterpillars will feed on the foliage.
 Read our article on controlling caterpillars for details on dealing with them.

 Bacterial infections start early when leaves are rolled up.
-This can lead to infected foliage and flowers rot.
+This can lead to infected foliage and flower rot.

-To avoid bacterial infections, select healthy plants spray dormant rhizomes with a Streptomycin solution.
+To avoid bacterial infections, select healthy plants and spray dormant rhizomes with a Streptomycin solution.

 In mild winter areas, plants can be left outside with a shelter.
 However, it is better to apply mulch for no losses in winter.

 Store cannas from year to year after the last frost… they are prolific enough to have lots to give away.